 Microsoft save us!

 The obvious place to start is to ask what tools Microsoft provides in Windows 10 and Windows 11.
 The blasé answer is none.
 Windows doesn’t come with any specific password management tool.
 What Microsoft has done is build a basic password manager into its Edge browser, which enables those saved passwords to be synchronized across your Windows accounts, and to any other instances of the Edge browser you might be running—Edge on Android, for example.

 But what if you’re not on your Windows account?
 What if you’re not on Windows at all?
 What if you’re using Chrome or Firefox?
 What if you want to create a strong password?
 What if a site is demanding non-standard credentials?
 The Edge password manager is basic at best and fails to help in all but the most simple of scenarios.(opens in new tab)

 Browsers save us!(opens in new tab)

 How about a browser that you might actually want to use?
-The most widely used browser at the moment is Google Chrome, and it comes with a reasonable password manager built in.
-To kick off, if you’ve logged in with your Google account, it syncs passwords across all of your devices and operating systems (Windows, MacOS, Linux, Chrome OS), and is, of course, available on Android and iOS devices, too.
-Google also offers an online service that enables you to log in and access passwords from within any browser on any device.
+The most widely used browser is Google Chrome, and it comes with a reasonable password manager built-in.
+To kick-off, if you’ve logged in with your Google account, it syncs passwords across all of your devices and operating systems (Windows, MacOS, Linux, Chrome OS), and is, of course, available on Android and iOS devices, too.
+Google also offers an online service (opens in new tab) that enables you to log in and access passwords from within any browser on any device.